ungleich/cdist/docs/src/man1/cdist.rst

 TRIGGER
 -------
 Start trigger (simple http server) that waits for connections.
-When host connects then it triggers config or install command, cdist config/install is then executed which configures/installs host.
+When host connects then it triggers config or install command and then cdist config/install is executed which configures/installs host.
 Request path recognizes following requests:

 * :strong:`/config/.*` for config
-* :strong:`/install/.*` for install
+* :strong:`/install/.*` for install.

 .. option:: -6, --ipv6